Building a New Lightroom & Photoshop Editing PC: A Comprehensive Guide

 Option 2: Buy a Pre‑Built or System Builder PC

 Next, I considered buying a pre‑built PC or using a custom system builder.
-It had some appeal: someone else does the work, it arrives ready to go.
+It had some appeal: someone else does the work, and it arrives ready to go.

-But for me, the downsides outweighed the convenience:
+However, the downsides outweighed the convenience:

 More expensive than DIY for similar specs.